Malcohol/SeqWires/README.md

 ```

 SeqWires is implemented using the [BabelWires](https://github.com/Malcohol/BabelWires) framework (which in turn makes heavy use of the [QT Node Editor](https://github.com/paceholder/nodeeditor) project).
-SeqWires is intended to be cross platform.
-I primarily work in a GNU/Linux environment, but I'll try to ensure the Windows build works too.
-Building in other environments is untested.

 # License